-Weekly Summer Farmers’ Markets have been something the community has requested of us since the summer we were established.
+The weekly All Life Community Market have been something the community has requested of us since the summer we were established.
 There were a multitude of specifics to work through with the county and township, so for our first 2 summer seasons we volunteered the All Life Center as a Community Supported Agriculture community drop-off point and extended our Nonprofit Engagement Program to include the participating farmers.
 After nearly 2 years of due diligence with the county and the township, we now have proper zoning approvals to launch the first-ever outdoor farmers’ market in our township.
 This was a community affair to gather information and turn this community idea into a reality.
 We got approved to launch our first season in 2016.
 The market will bring together local farmers and vendors with integrity around local sustainability, natural and healthy gardening practices and supportive small business culture.
 We will also use the market as a forum for educating the public about these sustainable practices.
 The markets are free to attend and open to the public.
 ALC does not charge booth fees or have any financial benefit from the markets.
 All monies exchanged are between the customer and the vendors.

 Developmental Days are ongoing opportunities organized by All Life to support Developmental Disabilities of Ohio.
 ALC donates use of appropriate areas in the center and members donate their time to provide free informational and experiential classes for individuals with developmental disabilities and their families.